haesleinhuepf/bia-bob/README.md

 ![img.png](https://github.com/haesleinhuepf/bia-bob/raw/main/docs/images/bia_bob_trailer.gif)

 Note: Bob is currently in an early alpha stage.
-It is not very smart yet.
-Feedback is very welcome!
+It is not very smart yet and only knows some basic image processing algorithms.
+Feedback and contributions are very welcome!

 ## Usage